Lovosice: History

-The region of Lovosice was inhabited already in the Bronze Age.
-Some evidence indicates that the first Czechs lived right here.
+The region of Lovosice was already inhabited during the Bronze Age.
+Some evidence indicates that the first Czechs lived here.

-The first mention of Lovosice is from 1143.
-Duke Vladislaus II gave this small village to the Strahov Monastery.
-Emperor Rudolf II promoted the village to a town in 1600.
+The first written mention of Lovosice is from 1143, when Duke Vladislaus II gave the village to the Strahov Monastery.
+However, this is not a verified document.
+The first reliable mention of Lovosice is from 1237.
+Emperor Rudolf II promoted it to a town in 1600.

+Almost half of the town was destroyed during the Thirty Years' War.
+By 1713, the destroyed part of the town was restored, but Lovosice remained economically stagnant.
 Lovosice was the site of a major battle between Prussia and the Habsburg Empire in 1756, known as the Battle of Lobositz.

-In 1850, the railway was built, which supported the industrialisation of the town and accelerated development.
+In 1850, a railway was built, which supported the industrialisation of the town and accelerated development.

-During World War II, due to the Munich Agreement, Lovosice fell within a German occupation zone, commonly called Sudetenland.
+During World War II, due to the Munich Agreement, Lovosice was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.
 Only 600 Czechs stayed in the town at that time.
 After the war, the German population was expelled as a result of the Beneš decrees.

 Economy

 Lovosice is known as an industrial town with a long tradition of chemical and food-processing industries.
-The main industrial employees with headquarters in Lovosice are TRCZ (a manufacturer of parts for motor vehicles with more than 1,000 employees) and Lovochemie (a manufacturer of fertilisers with more than 500 employees).
+The main industrial employers with headquarters in Lovosice are TRCZ (a manufacturer of parts for motor vehicles) and Lovochemie (a manufacturer of fertilisers), both with more than 500 employees.
+The chemical industry is also represented by a branch of Indorama Ventures.

 Transport

 Lovosice is a significant transport junction.
 Besides a cargo port on the Elbe River, the town has a great connection to Prague and Germany via the D8 motorway.

-Lovosice is located on the railway lines Prague–Děčín and Litoměřice–Chotiměř.
-The town is served by three train stations.
+Lovosice is located on the railway lines Prague–Děčín, Most–Litoměřice and Litoměřice–Chotiměř.
+The town is served by four train stations: Lovosice, Lovosice-město, Lovosice závod and Lovosice zastávka.